davidgjiang/smart-pixels-ml/README.md

     * [Threshold variables](#threshold-variables-only-if-skipping-part-1)
     * [Summary](#summary-1)
 ---
+#### IMPORTANT NOTE:

+When using `two_bit_optimization.ipynb`, first edit the relevant parameters/variables and then execute `Restart Kernel and Run All Cells`.
+If you do not run cells in the pre-defined order, some variables might not be defined yet or you might overwrite other variables.
+As a result, the process will not go as expected (unless you know what you are doing)

+---
 ## Dataset ##
 Our datasets are simulated using [TCAD Silvaco](https://silvaco.com/tcad/) for the sensor design and [PixelAV](https://cds.cern.ch/record/687440?ln=en) for the physics within the sensor.